E3V3A/MMM-FlightsAbove/README.md

 #### Bugs and Warnings

-:warning: The JSON data provided by the *flightradar24-client*, is not in proper JSON format.
-(For an example of the raw data, look at the `demo.json` file.)
-Therefore it need to be "fixed" by passing the data through either a sanitizer `jZen()` or with `JSON.stringify()`.
+:information_source: The data provided by the *flightradar24-client*, is not JSON, even if it resembles it.
+It is actually an *Array of JavaScript objects*.
+For an example of the raw data, look at the `demo.json` file.

 For other bugs, issues, details and updates, please refer to the [issue tracker](https://github.com/E3V3A/MMM-Tabulator/issues).